 - Almond flour – With a fine texture and mild flavor, this gluten free flour is an ideal alternative to all-purpose flours for cakes and cookies.

 - Coconut flour – A small amount of this flour gives the cake a hint of coconut flavor, recreating the taste of shredded coconut we love on traditional versions of carrot cake.
+Use coconut flour again in our favorite sugar free coconut cookie recipe!

 - Monk fruit – This naturally occurring sweetener is calorie free and stays stable at high heats making it ideal for baking.
 You will need the granulated variety for the cake itself and powdered monk fruit for the cream cheese frosting.